 Serves 4-5 people.
 Dairy-free.
 Vegan.
 Vegetarian.

 Rich in vitamins and minerals.
-Cheap to make.
+Low-cost ingredients.
 Leftovers are fab warmed through and served on granary toast or wrapped in a soft tortilla.
 The flavours improve if made the day before and chilled in the refrigerator before reheating thoroughly.

 2 tablespoons Rapeseed oil